 Every case is different.
 Every relationship is different.
-Most people charged with domestic violence have little to no criminal record, and experience a range of emotions, including anger, shame, insult, and fear.
-The charge is usually the result of an unhealthy relationship that involves spite, build-up, stress, miscommunication, pride, and sometimes false allegations, exaggerations, or alterior motives.
+Most people charged with domestic violence have little to no criminal record and experience a range of emotions, including anger, shame, insult, and fear.
+The charge is usually the result of an unhealthy relationship that involves spite, stress, miscommunication, pride, and sometimes false allegations, exaggerations, or ulterior motives.
 There are always 2 sides to a story.
 Make sure your side is heard by an attorney strong enough to represent your interests.

 Who is a family or household member under Ohio Law?

 - Parent or child of spouse or ex-spouse;

 - Natural parent of any child with whom defendant is the other natural parent.

 - Roommate; and

 - Any person related by consanguinity or affinity to defendant;

 Simply being charged will sometimes result in loss of employment and removal from one’s home.
 Under Ohio revised code section 2903.213, a judge can issue a protection order if they believe the safety of the alleged victim is at risk.
 The alleged victim does not have to request this, it is strictly up to the judge.
 An experienced domestic violence defense attorney can revisit and try to modify this order down the road.

 The potential penalties for domestic violence increase if you have prior conviction(s) for domestic violence, if the prosecuting witness is pregnant, or if the prosecuting witness incurs serious physical harm.
 A conviction can also result in permanent loss of: employment, firearm ownership, professional licensing and military service.